15 Moral Values You Must Teach Your Kids

 4. Helping Mentality

 Your child must be taught to help others from a young age, even if it may be a complete stranger.
 You have to teach your child why helping others is so important and how you always get it back when you help someone.
-To be a functional part of society, it is important that your child is empathetic to others’ needs.
+To be a functional part of society, your child must be empathetic to others’ needs.

 5. Respecting Religion